 1. An Iron

-In addition, some cruise lines have public laundry rooms available to passengers with irons and ironing boards available for use.
+In addition, some cruise lines have public laundry rooms with irons and ironing boards available for use by passengers.
 And lastly, if you’re truly desperate, you could always pay for laundry service, where they will iron your clothing items for you.

 2. Towels

 A towel is the second item you should not bring on your next cruise.
-Any towel you will need is provided for you on the ship.
-The ship will have you covered, whether pool towels for the onboard pools, taking into port for a beach day or your bath towels and washcloths.
+Any towel you need will be provided for you on the ship.
+The ship will have you covered, whether pool towels for the onboard pools, taking into port for a beach day, or your bath towels and washcloths.

 To use the bigger pool towels on deck, on Carnival ships, you’ll take your sail and sign card to an attendant located on the Lido deck, and they will write down your information and hand you a towel.
 There’s no need to take up valuable luggage space with them.